Professor Lewis, University of York, can be reached at email: firstname.lastname@example.org.

 In addition, candle industry standards call for cautionary labels on candles or their packaging to inform consumers of the basic rules of fire-safety.
 All NCA members place cautionary labels on their products, and usually supplement them with additional burning and use instructions.
 Always read and follow a candle’s cautionary label and burning instructions before using a candle.

 No. The minuscule amount of soot produced by a candle is the natural byproduct of incomplete combustion.
 Candle soot is composed primarily of elemental carbon particles, and is similar to the soot given off by kitchen toasters and cooking oils.
-These everyday household sources of soot are not considered a health concern, and are chemically different from the soot formed by the burning of diesel fuel, coal, gasoline, etc.
+These everyday household sources of soot are not considered a health concern, and are chemically different from the soot formed by the burning of diesel fuel, coal, gasoline, etc. The production of candle soot can also be minimized in the following ways: Trim the wick to ¼ inch before every use to promote proper flame height, place the candle away from drafty areas to avoid flame flickering, and ensure that the wax pool is free of debris.

 To avoid this, always trim the wick to ¼ inch before every use and be sure to place candles away from drafts, vents or air currents.
 If a candle continually flickers or smokes, it is not burning properly and should be extinguished.
 Allow the candle to cool, trim the wick, make sure the area is draft free, then re-light.